rustfs/docs.rustfs.com/docs/developer/mc.md

 ---
-title: "Managing RustFS Objects with MinIO Client"
+title: "Manage RustFS Objects with MinIO Client"
-description: "Managing RustFS objects with MinIO Client"
+description: "Manage RustFS objects using the MinIO Client."
 ---

 # MinIO Client (`mc`)

-MinIO Client (`mc`) is an official command-line tool provided by MinIO for managing MinIO object storage services. `mc` can interact with MinIO, Amazon S3, and other S3-compatible object storage services, providing a simple and efficient way to manage data in object storage services.
-Since MinIO is S3-compatible, `mc` can also be used to manage RustFS objects.
+The MinIO Client (`mc`) is a command-line tool for managing object storage services.
+It supports MinIO, Amazon S3, and other S3-compatible services.
+As RustFS is S3-compatible, you can use `mc` to manage RustFS objects.

 Prerequisites:

 - An available RustFS instance.
-Refer to the [Installation Guide](../installation/index.md) for installation.
+Refer to the [Installation Guide](../installation/index.md).
-- `mc` tool is installed.
+- The `mc` tool is installed.
 - Available [access keys](../administration/iam/access-token.md).

-## Using `mc` to Operate RustFS
+## Using `mc` with RustFS

-First, you need to use the `mc alias` command to configure an alias for RustFS:
+First, configure an alias for RustFS using the `mc alias` command:

 ```bash
 mc alias set rustfs http://12.34.56.78:9000 ACCESS_KEY SECRET_KEY